Right Heart Catheterization with Heart Tissue Biopsy

 A biopsy may be done to:

 • Diagnose the cause of heart failure or heart disease, such as dilated cardiomyopathy.
-This is caused by a bacterial or viral infection.
-The procedure can also diagnose restrictive cardiomyopathy, caused by many different conditions such as amyloidosis.
-Amyloidosis is caused by irregular deposits of proteins in the heart that affect the contraction and relaxation of the heart muscle.
+This can be caused by a bacterial or viral infection.
+The procedure can also diagnose restrictive cardiomyopathy, which can be caused by many different conditions, such as amyloidosis.
+Amyloidosis is irregular deposits of proteins in the heart that affect the contraction and relaxation of the heart muscle.
 Knowing the cause of heart failure can help to determine the treatment plan.

 ACardio_20140403_v0_003